 Many details about MSM remain a mystery.
 There have been several key studies to date, however, which have demonstrated the effectiveness of MSM on conditions such as joint pain, inflammation, and arthritis when given in supplement form.

 Because MSM is relatively safe (for most people, you cannot take “too much” of it), several clinical trials on MSM’s effects have taken place over the last ten years.
 A 2006 clinical trial conducted at the Southwest College of Naturopathic Medicine and Health Sciences in Tempe, Arizona, took a look at MSM’s effect on one of the most common forms of arthritis − osteoarthritis of the knee.
-The researchers found that 3 mg of MSM taken twice a day decreased pain and increased movement with no side effects.
+The researchers found that 3 grams of MSM taken twice a day decreased pain and increased movement with no side effects.

 How MSM is Being Used for Cancer

 In terms of cancer healing, methylsulfonylmethane is increasingly being considered as a consistent and proven modality.
 As a stand-alone, it has been shown to reduce breast cancer tumors.
 This includes those in triple negative breast cancer, which often does not respond to conventional forms of cancer treatment.
 MSM also promoted cancer cell “apoptosis” (or cancer cell death) in certain gastrointestinal and esophageal cancer cell lines, according to a 2012 study published in the Journal of Gastrointestinal Cancer.